leon-paul-hart/Fantasy-Zoo-Manager/Planning/BriefAnalysis.md

 ## MUST have.
 ### Minimum Viable Product Requirements:

-* Zoo has animals.
+* Zoo has creatures.
-* Zoo can feed animals.
+* Zoo can feed creatures.
-* Zoo can add animals.
+* Zoo can add creatures.
-* Zoo can remove animals.
+* Zoo can remove creatures.
-* Zoo can add animals to an enclosure.
+* Zoo can add creatures to an enclosure.
-* Zoo can remove animals from an enclosure.
+* Zoo can remove creatures from an enclosure.
-* Zoo can move animals to a different enclosure.
+* Zoo can move creatures to a different enclosure.
 * Zoo can add enclosures.
 * Zoo can remove enclosures.

 ## SHOULD have.

-* Animal Hungry/Not Hungry trait.
+* Creature Hungry/Not Hungry trait.
-* Animal has friends/enemies trait.
+* Creature has friends/enemies trait.
-* Animal has enclosure requirements.
+* Creature has enclosure requirements.
 * Zoo can create different types of enclosure.

 ## COULD have.

-* Animal has food types it likes.
+* Creature has food types it likes.
-* Animal has food types it dislikes.
+* Creature has food types it dislikes.

 ## WONT have, but WANT to add.
 ### Extras.

-* Zoo cannot place animals that would eat each other in the same enclosure.
+* Zoo cannot place creatures that would eat each other in the same enclosure.
   + Zoo must therefore have list of animal predator/prey traits.
-  + Animals will have to have predator/prey traits.
+  + Creatures will have to have predator/prey traits.

-* Animal babies can be sold to other zoos.
+* Creature babies can be sold to other zoos.
-  + Zoo must be able to breed animals.
+  + Zoo must be able to breed creatures.
-  + Animals will need genders? and/or breeding traits.
+  + Creatures will need genders? and/or breeding traits.
   + Hybrids?

 * Visitors can enter / exit zoo if there are tickets left.